-The major classes in the ESMF superstructure are Components, which usually represent large pieces of functionality such as atmosphere and ocean models, and States, which are the data structures used to transfer data between Components.
-There are both data structures and utilities in the ESMF infrastructure.
-Data structures include multi-dimensional Arrays, Fields that are comprised of an Array and a Grid, and collections of Arrays and Fields called ArrayBundles and FieldBundles, respectively.
-There are utility libraries for data decomposition and communications, time management, logging and error handling, and application configuration.
+The major classes in the ESMF superstructure are Components, which usually represent large pieces of functionality such as atmosphere and ocean models, and States, which are the data structures used to transfer data between

 Figure 1: Schematic of the ESMF "sandwich" architecture.
 The framework consists of two parts, an upper level superstructure layer and a lower level infrastructure layer.
 User code is sandwiched between these two layers.